agamm/pseo-next/README.md

 # Boilerplate for Programmatic SEO campaigns

-A terse template for creating modern Programmatic SEO campaigns.
+A terse template for creating modern [Programmatic SEO](https://unzip.dev/0x003-programmatic-seo/) campaigns.
 From the creator of [unzip.dev](https://unzip.dev?ref=next-pseo).

 ### Programmatic SEO Features

 - ⚡ Utalizes Next.js for Static Fast Webpage Loading and Deploy on Vercel.
 - Use ISR for regenerating infomration on Vercel during runtime.
-- Have Sitemaps generated automatically even with ISR regeneration.
+- 🗺️ Have Sitemaps and Robots.txt generated automatically even with ISR regeneration via next-sitemap.
 - Site, Blog and Variant page have distinct layouts.
+- 🤖 SEO metadata, JSON-LD and Open Graph tags with Next SEO
+- 💯 Maximize lighthouse score

 ### Developer experience first: